 The future has arrived!
-We have successfully progressed away from an era that valued in-office facetime and punching in and out on a clock (who even came up with the idea to call it punching?).
-Remote jobs are more available than ever.
+We have successfully progressed away from an era that valued in-office facetime and punching in and out on a clock.
+Now, remote jobs are more available than ever.

 Remote jobs are more lucrative for prospective employees and employers alike.
 The industry that jumped on this location-independent bandwagon first?
 Tech companies.

 Why Remote Jobs Were Made for Tech Startups

 One of the most important questions a company needs to ask before allowing for distributed workforces is: Are workers physically able to do their jobs remotely?

 Obviously, this rules out in-person customer service and certain jobs that require handling secure information.
 But this can be done anywhere if your job is performed completely online.